-Each year the Center brings together a group of seven to eight OSU Research Fellows to pursue research and writing in an interdisciplinary environment.
-The Fellowships are open to OSU scholars pursuing projects in traditional humanities disciplines as well as the social and natural sciences that are historical or philosophical in approach, and that attempt to cast light on questions of interpretation or criticism generally found in the humanities.
+Each year, the Center for the Humanities awards six to eight fellowships in support of research professionals at OSU.
+The fellowship awards are open to scholars pursuing projects in traditional humanities disciplines as well as projects in the social and natural sciences that are historical or philosophical in approach and that address questions generally associated with the humanities.

 Does the applicant clearly define the subject of study, the problem at issue within this subject, and present an appropriate method of carrying out this study within the proposed award period?

 Is the expected outcome of this proposal made clear, i.e., the publication and/or other presentations of the results of study?

 What is the probability that this award will prove successful in enabling the applicant to achieve those results?

 Does this proposal lie within the bounds of the humanities as defined above?

 Does the proposal present a convincing case for the significance of this study?

 Further information and application forms also are available by writing to Fellowship Program, The Center for the Humanities, Oregon State University, 811 SW Jefferson Avenue, Corvallis, OR, 97333-4506, or by calling (541) 737-2450.